-Pull and drag the chart left to right [left-click & hold the mouse- button while dragging] to see all of the columns.
+Pull and drag the chart left to right [left-click & hold the mouse- button while dragging] to see all of the water ionizer information.

-A Quick Video Tour of Our New Water Ionizer Comparisons chart & Page
+A Quick Video Tour of Our New Water Ionizers Comparisons chart & Page

 What is a water ionizer and how does it work?

 A water ionizer is an electric-powered appliance that is usually attached to a standard faucet.
 The device first filters the water, then ionizes the water by passing it through charged electrodes.

 Alkaline water and acidic water are both produced at the same time by the water ionizer.
 More can be learned about the ionization process, which is also known as electrolysis, on this page: Benefits of Ionized Water.

 While acidic water has many valuable uses, it is the alkaline water that we want to consume for better health and longevity.

 What is pH and what does it measure?

 The term “pH” stands for the “power of hydrogen.”
 The “H” is capitalized in the standard abbreviation, as it represents the chemical symbol for the hydrogen element.

 PH is a measure of the acidity or alkalinity of a solution.
 The scale ranges from 1 (very acidic) to